Data Rescue for Mac Review – Has It Aged Like Wine or Milk?

 Prosoft Engineering, Inc., the developers of Data Rescue, are headquartered in California, and they’ve been around for a long time.
 You can reach them during standard business hours and speak to one of their US-based representatives.

-Data Rescue receives updates fairly often, but the developers have yet to implement native support for Apple Silicon Macs.
+The developers have yet to implement native support for Apple Silicon Macs, but seeing as the software hasn’t received an update since July 28, 2023, it doesn’t seem to be a priority.
 And because it’s not possible to directly scan system drives on newer Macs, it’s clear that Prosoft Engineering, Inc. is struggling to keep up with the operating system for which they develop their software.

 #FeatureResult